adelarsq/daily-rust.github.io/_posts/2016-04-25-what_is_rust.md

 Also has a growing number of tools.
 You can do [almost anything](https://github.com/kud1ing/awesome-rust), since [Web](https://github.com/kud1ing/awesome-rust#web-programming) stuff until [Operating Systems](https://github.com/kud1ing/awesome-rust#operating-systems).

+It's a pretty new language (1.0 released on [May 15, 2015](http://blog.rust-lang.org/2015/05/15/Rust-1.0.html)), but is already been used in [many companies](https://www.rust-lang.org/friends.html) in production enviroment.

 This is how the code looks like:

 ```rust